FoundationDB/fdb-kubernetes-operator/docs/cluster_spec.md

 ## FaultDomain

-FaultDomain represents the FaultDomain of a process group
+FaultDomain represents the FaultDomain of a process group.
+This value is read from the zoneid locality.

 [Back to TOC](#table-of-contents)